 2017 - Zwara

-2018 - Zwara
+20xx - Zwara

-Behind Bendeq Bendeq’s visual identity and creative direction is Tuza Hasairi, creative director and the main media lead of the project since 2021.
+Behind Bendeq Bendeq’s visual identity and creative direction is Tuza Hasairi, the creative director and main media lead of the project since 2021.
 She holds a master's degree in digital media management and is the founder of Nanna Azut, a clothing brand that reimagines traditional Amazigh fashion with a modern spirit.

 Since the beginning of her collaboration with Bendeq, Tuza has shaped the artistic vision, visual storytelling, and media presence of his music journey, bringing together cultural identity and contemporary creative expression.